Net Promoter Score – A concept of Success

-The Detractors are substracted from the Promoters whilst the Passives are ignored in the calculation.
+The Detractors are substracted from the Promoters.
+Passives are ignored in the calculation.

 80 – 10 = 70

-In this example, the Net Promoter Score for your establishment is 70.
+In this example, the Net Promoter Score for your business is 70.

 How to use the Net Promoter Score

-Due to its simplicity, the Net Promoter Score is an attractive tool and can be used practically across the board in all types of companies.
-A simple email survey with just the one question mentioned above will be enough to gather relevant data.
+Due to its simplicity, the Net Promoter Score is an attractive tool.
+It can be used practically for all types of companies.
+A simple email NPS survey with just the one question mentioned above will be enough to gather relevant data.
 If you wish, an open text field for the guest to go into more detail about their review can be placed after the question.

-An all-in-one solution – Customer Alliance’s Net Promoter System
+An all-in-one solution – Increase Your Net Promoter Score with Customer Alliance

 If you’re being absolutely honest, how do you stand in your efforts to satisfy your guests?
-Do you take every opportinity to improve your reputation by using modern tools such as NPS or CEM?
-Probably not.
-We understand that it is extremely difficult and time-consuming for small hotels to work on all fronts at all times.
+Do you take every opportunity to improve your reputation by using modern tools such as NPS or CEM?
+Especially for small hotels, it it is extremely difficult and time-consuming to work on all fronts at all times.